Kaick

 Kaick da Silva Ferreira (born 29 November 2005), commonly known as Kaick, is a Brazilian professional footballer who plays as a defensive midfielder for FC Dallas in Major League Soccer.

-Career
+Club career

 Kaick made his senior team debut for Grêmio in the 2025 Campeonato Gaúcho against Ypiranga on 25 February 2025, appearing as an 82nd-minute substitute.
 Kaick spent the majority of this time at Grêmio with their under-20 squad, scoring three goals in 33 matches from 2022 to 2025.
 In 2023, Kaick won the Campeonato Gaúcho under-20 title with Grêmio's U20 side.
 On 5 March 2025, Kaick was transferred to Major League Soccer side FC Dallas on a four-year deal for a reported fee of $4 million.